 Merry Christmas!
 I hope you all have a wonderful Christmas and I´m sure you all are full of good food.
 My Christmas is also full of good food and nice family stories.
 Although, I try to study for my exams at the same time which is quite annoying.
-But even when I studied for my exams I still sneaked in the kitchen to make a new tart!
+But even when I studied for my exams I still sneaked into the kitchen to make a new tart!
 For Christmas I need chocolate!
 In addition, it keeps my brain working or at least I hope that it helps.

-This time I made vegan tart.
-Usually I use eggs for the tart case but this time I felt adventurous and I wanted to give a nice tart for vegans as well.
+This time I made a vegan tart.
+Usually, I use eggs for the tart case but this time I felt adventurous and I wanted to give a nice tart for vegans as well.
 The other tart recipes which aren´t vegan are here: baked chocolate pecan tart, raw mini chocolate pecan tart, strawberry tart.
 But this one here is vegan!
 So, all the vegans go for it!
 The tart case and tart is just chocolate all over.
 The hazelnuts are inside the crust and on top.

-The recipe is paleo, vegan, dairy-free, refined sugar and gluten free.
+The recipe is paleo, vegan, dairy-free, refined sugar and gluten-free.
 Does it sound like it isn´t delicious?
 Well, at least I try to make my best that it will look and taste delicious.
 The thing with my crazy paleo, vegan, dairy-free, refined sugar and gluten free desserts is that when you don´t know what´s inside the cake or tart and you´re not familiar with my kind of baking, then people usually never guess right what´s inside.
 I quite often like to test my cakes with children.
 They are one of the best and honest judges!
 So, when I have made my best to make the cake look delicious, then they almost always eat.
-It´s just usually the first time people try these kind of desserts, then they shouldn´t know what´s inside the cake.
+It´s just usually the first time people try this kind of dessert, then they shouldn´t know what´s inside the cake.

 Vegan Paleo Chocolate Hazelnut Tart